- Sorry remains the hardest word! - 13th December 2024

 However the numbers since then have been less positive.

-At one point RAJAR figures revealed just how appalling the situation became – there was a 10 per cent plunge in the number of hours people tuned in, and his station had a weekly ‘reach’ of just 314,000, which was a drop of seven points.
+At one point RAJAR figures revealed just how appalling the situation became – there was a 10 per cent plunge in the number of hours people tuned in, and the station had a weekly ‘reach’ of just 314,000, which was a drop of seven points.

 These dreadful statistics compared with a weekly ‘reach’ in the same quarter for BBC Radio Scotland (RS) of 877,000, while the equivalent figures at the time for BBC Radio Ulster (RU) were of NO DROP WHATSOEVER in listening hours, and a ‘reach’ of 34,000, which was an INCREASE of three per cent!